-Emma is the head of our team and has been at HSW since September 2008, initially carrying out her training contract but then qualifying as a Solicitor in September 2010.
+Emma is the head of our team and has been at HSW since September 2008, initially carrying out her training contract but then qualifying as a Solicitor in September 2010 and becoming a Partner in January 2019.
 Emma specialises in all matters dispute based and has been working in this area since being a trainee.
 Emma acts for a wide variety of clients, individuals, families and small to medium sized businesses due to the variety of her work.

 Emma qualified as a Solicitor with HSW in September 2010 after gaining a distinction in her Legal Practice Course and a 2:1 in Law from Staffordshire University.
 Emma completed her training contract with HSW carrying out seats in Commercial, Dispute Resolution and Employment.

-Tom has been with HSW since April 2016.
-Tom originally studied History at the University of Aberystwyth before studying Law at the College of Law in Chester.
-Tom qualified as a Solicitor in 2013 and before joining HSW worked in the Commercial Litigation Department of a central Liverpool law firm which was recommended by the legal 500.
+Annabelle has been with HSW since August 2021.
+Annabelle studied Law at Bangor University and then went on to complete her Legal Practice Course at the University of Law in Chester.
+Annabelle qualified as a Solicitor in September 2019 and before joining HSW worked in the Litigation Department of a Chester law firm which was recommended by the legal 500.

-Tom advises in a variety of areas of law such as defamation, media and sports law as well as everyday disputes such as landlord and tenant (both residential and commercial), boundary disputes, contested wills and estates, breaches of contract, professional negligence and employment.
+Annabelle advises in a variety of areas of law such as landlord and tenant (both residential and commercial), boundary disputes, contested wills and estates, breaches of contract, debt collection, professional negligence and consumer law.

-Tom’s hourly rate will also vary depending upon the nature of the work.
-His Court hourly rate is £177.00 per hour plus VAT and his Private hourly rate is £210.00 per hour plus VAT
+Annabelle’s hourly rate will also vary depending upon the nature of the work.
+Her Court hourly rate is £177.00 per hour plus VAT and her Private hourly rate is £200.00 per hour plus VAT

 Cost Transparency Information